The 3 Best POS Systems for Bars

 Square for Restaurants is cheaper than most bar POS systems.
-You can use the software on a single terminal for $60 per month.
-Every additional terminal will cost another $40 per month.
+Square for Restaurants offers a Free plan with zero monthly charges.
+The Plus plan is $60 per month per location +$40/month per added device.
+The Premium plan starts at $299.
 You also get generous credit card processing rates: 2.6% + $0.10 per swipe, dip, or contactless payment.
 Plus, you can use Square for Restaurants month-to-month and cancel at any time.

 Mid-Size Option: Toast POS